Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 This repository intends to be a technical reference for managing aspects of Azure’s Identity and Access Management via PowerShell.

-It will primarily focus upon code snippets showcasing common queries for both Azure and On-Premise AD.
+It will primarily be a showcase for common PowerShell queries for both Azure and On-Premise AD with some functions grouped into modules where applicable.

-@author Chris Dymond | Insight 2021
+@author Chris Dymond chris.dymond@insight.com

 ## Prerequisites